The physics of drones: stability and flight

 • Flight balance: management of pitch and roll movements.

-• Stability: maintained by sensors and appropriate controls.
+• Stability: maintained by appropriate sensors and controls.

 • Quadcopter drones: analysis of stability and performance.